CCS Senior School Philosophy and Purpose

 Discipleship

-Students are challenged to see the relevance of God for our world, their future in Him, their present in Grace, their past through the Cross.
+Students are challenged to recognise the relevance of God in our world, their future in Him, their present in grace, and their past through the Cross.

-We do this through biblical integration.
-Within all our teaching subjects we adopt a Christian World View.
-We communicate the need to value relationships and the need to repair them when they stumble, and we encourage students to be the best version of themselves God has created them to be.
+We achieve this through biblical integration across all subjects, adopting a Christian worldview.
+We emphasise the importance of valuing relationships and the need to repair them when they falter, encouraging students to become the best versions of themselves as created by God.

 Meet our Staff